jenineharris/academic-hive-2021/README.md

 <ul>
   <li> Click on the green <b>Code</b> button toward the top of this GitHub page
   <li> Choose Download ZIP
-  <li> Unzip the downloaded zip file and save all the files in the folder in a single folder on your computer
+  <li> Unzip the downloaded zip file and save all the files in a single folder on your computer
 </ul>

 Second, watch and follow along with this video: https://youtu.be/iTY49RJUhXw